shyamalmunshi/WeightWatcher/README.md

 ## Synopsis

-    The goal of this exercise is to build a system that works like an IoT platform – in this case, a personal weight tracker.
+    The goal of this exercise is to build a system that works like an IoT platform, for instance a personal weight tracker.

     This system is responsible for the following: